samrudh-nux/meta-x-scaler-round1-assingment-clinical-triage-env/README.md

 ## 🎯 The Problem We're Solving

-Every year, **250,000+ Americans die** from medical errors — the third leading cause of death.
+Every year, **4,50,000+ Indians die** from medical errors — the third leading cause of death.
 A large fraction of these are **preventable triage failures**, medication errors, and delayed sepsis recognition.
 AI systems are increasingly being deployed in clinical settings, yet there is **no rigorous, open benchmark environment** to train and evaluate them safely before they touch real patients.

 **ClinicalTriageEnv changes that.**